yegor256/blog/_posts/2014/aug/2014-08-13-strict-code-quality-control.md

 with Maven 3x.
 Thus, if your changes break any of Qulice's rules, your entire branch gets rejected.

-Your first reaction &mdash; I've seen it hundreds of times &mdash; will be negative.
+Your first reaction&mdash;I've seen it hundreds of times&mdash;will be negative.
 You may actually become frustrated enough to leave the project immediately.
 You may say something like this (I'm quoting real life stories):